 |Posted by Anna Belleforte on April 21, 2018 at 11:25 AM||comments (0)|

-As a group here at the residency we’re doing workshops.
-Today’s was making zines: producing images out of collage and drawing in pamphlet format for basic photocopying.
+The residency offers group workshops.
+Today’s was making zines: pamphlets images made from collage and drawing, for basic black and white photocopying.
 Fun to do, playing with your basics, and a cheap way to self-publish your thoughts and art.
 The zine culture is big in Central/Eastern Europe, complete with an annual event – Ukmukkfukk Zinefeszt next weekend – hosting all these great, creative printers/self-publishers.
 We also had a first introduction to risography, at Hurrikan Press.
-I like it a lot – the strong print colours, high contrast, simple shapes, silkscreening quality.
+I like it a lot – the strong print colours, high contrast, simple shapes, silk-screening quality.
 All our print work will also culminate in the publication of a print anthology at the end.
 But apart from that, it’s good to have an alternative avenue for ideas, because I’m overloading a bit.
 So far I’ve collected ideas based on things that appeal in the urban environment, so picture folders for: lines, patterns, green stuff, spaces, courtyards, street objects and architectural details.
 Now the challenge to streamline, find focus.

 |Posted by Anna Belleforte on April 18, 2018 at 3:00 PM||comments (0)|